 I interviewed with eight separate people.
 The first three were over the phone and the remaining five were on-site.
 The first interview was with the recruiter and was not very technical but the other seven were technical.

 Unfortunately, I just learned that I'm not getting hired.
 The recruiter said that "the morning interviews were not that great" and "I should get more experience to work in their mission critical team."

 Shortly after I published the Code Reuse in Google Chrome post, I was contacted by a recruiter at Google.
 The email said:

 I recruit top notch Software Engineering talent at Google.
 I recently came across your name as a possible world class Engineer and am intrigued to know more about you.
 I promise to exchange some detailed info about us as well.
 Interested to hear more?
 Want to be an impact player at Google?
 Then please respond with a current (English) copy of your resume and I'll be happy to call you and discuss.

-At first I thought I would be applying for a software developer position, but after we went through my skillset, the recruiter concluded that I would better fit as an SRE.
+At first I thought I would be applying for a software developer position but after we went through my skillset, the recruiter concluded that I would better fit as an SRE.
 I agreed with him.
 This seemed like a perfect position for me.
-I love systems administration as much as I love programming.
+I love system administration as much as I love programming.